osmandapp/web/main/docs/user/plugins/mapillary.md

 ### Mapillary Widget

 The [Mapillary widget](../widgets/info-widgets.md#-mapillary-widget) is used to get quick access to the Mapillary application.
 The widget is added to the main screen automatically when the Mapillary plugin enabled.
-You can enable or disable the Mapillary widget and other widgets in the Configure screen [Configure screen](../widgets/configure-screen.md) section of the Main Menu.
+You can enable or disable the Mapillary widget and other widgets in the [Configure screen](../widgets/configure-screen.md) section of the Main Menu.

 <Tabs groupId="operating-systems">